 8. Marble Rocks

 Another wonder of nature, Marble Rocks of Bhedaghat in Jabalpur district are a well-known tourist destination.
 A trip to the Bhedaghat area of Jabalpur is incomplete without a boat ride on the Narmada through the high cliffs or the marble rocks.
 It is a rather rickety boat ride on the quiet Narmada through the 3km long gorge that runs between the high cliffs (approx 100 feet).
-As the boat moves, the white cliffs streaked with green and brown volcanic rocks shimmer under the sun light.
-Marble Rocks are truly a traveller’s delight.
+As the boat moves, the white cliffs streaked with green and brown volcanic rocks shimmer under the sunlight.
+Marble Rocks are truly a traveler’s delight.
 These rocks are a magnificent gorge on river Narmada, around 3km in length.
-Local attractions complimenting these rocks include Dhuandhar Falls and Chausath yogini temple.
+Local attractions complimenting these rocks include Dhuandhar Falls and Chausath Yogini temple.

 9. Banni Grasslands Reserve

-Chir Batti is a strange and mysterious phenomenon of lights occuring in Banni grasslands on the outer southern edge of the Rann of Kutch, Gujrat.
-We couldn’t afford to miss but include it in our list of 15 incredible natural wonders of India.
-If you ask the localites, they might refer it as an occurrence of UFOs or that of ghosts.
+Chir Batti is a strange and mysterious phenomenon of lights occurring in Banni grasslands on the outer southern edge of the Rann of Kutch, Gujrat.
+We couldn’t afford to miss but include it in our list of hidden wonders of India.
+If you ask the locals, they might refer to it as an occurrence of UFOs or that of ghosts.
 For long, the locals have alleged that they have witnessed some enigmatic dancing lights at Banni Grasslands Reserve in Rann of Kutch.
-Even soliders were shocked as these lights seemed to have followed them.
+Even soldiers were shocked as these lights seemed to have followed them.

 10. Loktak Floating Lake

-Covering an area of 300 square metres, the lake is a lifeline for many people.
-It serves as a source of water for hydro power generation, irrigation and drinking water supply in the region, other than being the source of income for many fishermen who largely depend on it.
+Covering an area of 300 square meters, the lake is a lifeline for many people.
+It serves as a source of water for hydropower generation, irrigation and drinking water supply in the region, other than being the source of income for many fishermen who largely depend on it.

 11. Amarnath Cave